 Seeking Nominations for the Educational Assistance Award!

 *The Educational Assistance Award: Assists State Classified employees seeking to move ahead in their jobs/careers.
 Five awards will be given in the amount of $500 – taxes will be taken out of this amount.
 Awards will be made to employees based on need as demonstrated by their application.
 Employees may use this award to meet any needs associated with further education, for example: tuition, books, child care expenses, gas for traveling to class.
 Applicants may use this award for any professional development or educational activity (workshops, certificates, or trades related course).
 If chosen for the award, applicants may be asked to submit enrollment verification before funds will be released.
 If an employee is taking courses at CSU, this award will not affect their employee study privilege credits.
-The application open date start November 1st and ends November 30th.
+The application open date start November 1st and closes January 21, 2019.

 Seeking Nominations for the Everyday Hero Award!